fdp7/fanta-scraping/README.md

 # fanta-scraping
-Tool to scrape fantacalcio.it and retrieve the players' grades for each team, for each match, for each season.
+Tool to scrape fantacalcio.it and retrieve the players' stats.
-Just run the fucking code
+Then an optimization algorithm selects best team for fanta market Just run the fucking code